m-altieri/DNS-GT/README.md

 python3 csv2npy.py <DATA_PATH>
 ```

-This will create, at the same time, the vocabulary, and save it to `<VOCAB_PATH>` as a pair of two files, one for hosts and one for domains, and also the final query files in npy format.
+This will create the vocabulary (as a pair of two files, one for hosts and one for domains) and the final query files in npy format.
 The vocabulary will be created in `<DATA_PATH>/vocab/`.
-The npy files will be created in `<DATA_PATH>/npy/`, and will be split automatically into a `train` folder containing the first 70% files, and a `test` folder containing the remaining 30% files.
+The query files will be created in `<DATA_PATH>/npy/`, and will be split automatically into a `train` folder containing the first 70% files, and a `test` folder containing the remaining 30% files.

 - Process the blacklists into a single csv

 Move the blacklists to the same path as the other data, to have all data-related files in a single place:

 ```